 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
-This section describes the latest changes made to this summary as of the date above.Stage Information for Cervical CancerEditorial changes were made to this section.This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
+This section describes the latest changes made to this summary as of the date above.SignificanceUpdated statistics with estimated new cases and deaths for 2013 (cited American Cancer Society as reference 1).This summary is written and maintained by the PDQ Screening and Prevention Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ NCI's Comprehensive Cancer Database pages.

 Recurrent gestational trophoblastic neoplasia (GTN) is cancer that has recurred (come back) after it has been treated.
 The cancer may come back in the uterus or in other parts of the body.Gestational trophoblastic neoplasia that does not respond to treatment is called resistant GTN.